Sunset Strip: 1980s

 During the latter part of the 1970s and well into the 1980s, the Sunset Strip would become synonymous with the Los Angeles heavy metal movement, commonly referred to as the West Coast Metal Explosion.
-The clubs on the Sunset Strip such as the Whisky a Go Go and The Roxy, became home to numerous LA-based heavy metal bands such as Van Halen, Quiet Riot, Mötley Crüe, Ratt and Guns N' Roses.
+The clubs on the Sunset Strip such as the Whisky a Go Go and The Roxy, became home to numerous LA-based heavy metal bands such as Van Halen, Quiet Riot, Mötley Crüe, Razor Fury, Ratt, Dokken, Poison, W.A.S.P., Great White, Roxx Regime (who later became Stryper) and Guns N' Roses.
 The scene became synonymous with glam metal, with many fans mimicking the hair and clothing worn by the bands.
 The many heavy metal fans who would congregate outside the clubs along the strip became a defining feature.

+Ratt frontman Stephen Pearcy later named this same handful of bands — Roxx Regime, Dante Fox (Great White), W.A.S.P., Quiet Riot, Mötley Crüe and Ratt — as the acts that "really kickstarted" the Strip's rise into the epicentre of the scene.

+Quiet Riot's 1983 breakthrough with Metal Health is often cited as the moment record labels began actively pursuing Sunset Strip's hard rock scene; drummer Frankie Banali said the band "opened up the door for everyone else."
+Bassist Rudy Sarzo noted, however, that several other prominent acts predated the breakthrough: "There was a version of Ratt named Mickey Ratt at the same time as Quiet Riot in the late '70s.
+Great White was there.
+The Dokken guys were around.
+Nikki Sixx was playing with London."

 The adoption of "pay to play" policies, in which bands were charged a fee to play at clubs, diminished its appeal to groups, other than as an industry showcase.
 As of the 2010s, the music industry establishment continues to dominate the clubs on Sunset Strip.

 In November 1984, voters in West Hollywood passed a proposal on the ballot to incorporate, and the area became an independent city.
 Increasingly, the western end of Sunset Strip was occupied by office buildings, mostly catering to the entertainment industry, as well as hotels.